 - The electric trains have a special coupling to allow them to link with diesel locomotives for easy haulage in event of a major power outage.

 - Each train seats 232 passengers and there is standing room for more.

 - Fresh, modern décor and non-slip flooring.

 - The new trains will have wider doors than the current trains making passenger flow on and off the trains easier and faster and easier for people with disabilities.

-- Wheelchair users and others who are mobility impaired will be able to use automatic ramps on the central carriage doors providing a seamless transition between the platform and the train.
+- Wheelchair users and others who are mobility impaired are able to use automatic ramps on the central carriage doors providing a seamless transition between the platform and the train.

-- The central carriage will be at platform level making it easier to take push chairs or bicycles onto the train.
+- The central carriages are at platform level making it easier to take push chairs or bicycles onto the train.

-- Open gangways between cars allowing movement from one end of the train to the other.
+- Open gangways between cars allow movement from one end of the train to the other.

 - Space under seats for luggage, folding bikes, guide dogs etc.

 - All doors have obstacle detection systems so they automatically open and re-close if something is trapped in the door.